vital101/Kernl-API-Examples/README.md

 - Clone this repository: `git clone https://github.com/vital101/Kernl-API-Examples.git`
 - In the cloned directory, install the dependencies: `composer install`

+## License Activation Example

+The example for activating a license is located in `license-activation-example.php`.
+It takes two argument:

+1. License key from Kernl.
+This is generated (or provided by you) when you create the license.
+2. The domain this license should be activated for.

+To run the example, navigate to the root of the cloned repository and type the following:

+`php license-activation-example.php <license-key> <domain>`

+## License Validation Example

+The example for validating a license is located in `license-validation-example.php`.
+It takes two argument:

+1. License key from Kernl.
+This is generated (or provided by you) when you create the license.
+2. The domain this license should be activated for.

+To run the example, navigate to the root of the cloned repository and type the following:

+`php license-validation-example.php <license-key> <domain>`

 ## License Management Example

 The example for using Kernl's license management is in the `license-management-example.php` file.
 It takes 6 command line arguments.